Let me start by saying that, Vitamin C is a hero ingredient in skincare. Here’s why…

 - Boosts your Immune system – vitamin C encourages the production of white blood cells (lymphocytes and phagocytes) which are known to protect our bodies from infection – these cells are our ‘first line of defence’.
 These cells are vital in our defense system and if damaged we can get sick – so protecting them is vital and key to our overall health.

 - Protects our memory as we age – some studies have shown that because Vitamin C is a strong antioxidant it can protect oxidative stress and inflammation near the brain, nerves and spine.
 Damage to these areas have been linked to Dementia which affects 35 million people worldwide.
-People with Dementia have been shown to have lower levels of Vitamin C – but more studies are needed to make it conclusive.
+People with Dementia have been shown to have lower levels of Vitamin C – but more studies are needed in order to be conclusive.

 Vitamin C Serum

 Vitamin C also known as Ascorbic Acid and L-Ascorbic Acid has incredible benefits when applied topically to your skin.
 The keyword here is Topical.
-I mean yes you can take tons of supplements and eat your way through all the foods containing Ascorbic Acid but – when using Vitamin C serum the effects are much better.
+I mean yes you can take tons of supplements and eat your way through all the foods containing Ascorbic Acid but – when using Vitamin C serum the effects are much better for your skin!

 What are the benefits of Serum?